jimasp/behave-vsc/CONTRIBUTING.md

 ## Development guidelines

+- YAGNI - don't be tempted to add new extension functionality the majority of people don't need.
+More code means more stuff that can break and/or lead to slower performance.
+Edge-case capabilities should be in forked repos.
+(If you think it's a *common* concern for users, then please submit a feature request issue or PR.)
+Also consider that any new functionality needs lots of testing, automated tests if possible, and documentation updates.
 - The user should get the same results if they run the outputted behave command manually.
 Don't attempt to modify/intercept or overcome any limitations of standard behave behaviour.
 If the outputted command does not result in the same behaviour as running it in the extension, then this is a bug.
 - No reliance on other extensions except `ms-python.python`.
-- YAGNI - don't be tempted to add new extension functionality the majority of people don't need.
-More code means more stuff that can break and/or lead to slower performance.
-Edge-case capabilities should be in forked repos.
-(If you think it's a common concern, then please submit a feature request issue or PR.)
 - KISS - "It just works" - simple, minimal code to get the job done that is easily understood by others.
 It doesn't have to be pretty, but it does have to work.
 - Don't reinvent the wheel - leverage `vscode` methods (especially for paths) wherever possible, and if necessary standard node functions.
 - Regardless of the above point, don't add extra npm packages.
 We want to keep the extension lightweight, and avoid versioning/security/licensing/audit problems.
 (Feel free to use packages that already exist in the `node_modules` folder if required.)